Elanlum/voice-assistant/README.md

 ### Yandex.Music

-For early development purpose you have to create `cred.properties` file and store
+For early development purpose you have to create `cred.properties` file in root and store

 ```
 [Yandex]